-“Afib increases your stroke risk by 500 percent, so we need to do something about it,” said Mellanie True Hills, founder and CEO of StopAfib.org.
+“Afib increases your stroke risk by 500%, so we need to do something about it,” she says.
 “People need to be aware of it and get treated if they have it.”

 From patient to advocate

-These days, the international advocate speaks at medical conferences around the globe.
-She collaborates on projects with researchers and medical societies, and serves on 25-30 steering committees and working groups per year.
+These days the international advocate speaks at medical conferences around the globe.
+She collaborates on projects with researchers and medical societies and serves on 25-30 steering committees and working groups per year.

-This year, the annual Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference, held Oct.
-30-Nov.
-1, will be virtual.
-The conference features world-renowned expert doctors, including the innovators in afib treatment, who will talk about their cutting-edge innovations.
+This year, the annual “Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference,” held from October 30-November 1, will be virtual.
+The conference features world-renowned expert doctors, including the innovators in afib treatment who talk about their leading-edge innovations.